cppitems/cppitems/items/020/item.md

 ```
 The formal interface is enforced at compile type using `static_assert`s  in `librandompi/RandomPi_headeronly.hpp`.

-It is your task to complete/adopt the mock-up implementations such that the classes make use of the predefined random number generators from the stlib (in `<random>`) to draw the random numbers if they are constructed like this for the tests:
+It is your task to complete/adopt the mock-up implementations such that the classes make use of the predefined random number generators from the stdlib (in `<random>`) to draw the random numbers if they are constructed like this for the tests:
 ```pmans
 /* file: polymorphism.cpp */
 auto gen = std::make_shared<headeronly::Generator</*f*/ std::minstd_rand /*x*/>>(seed); // basic generator